 The Australian Government funds the AGPT Program.
 General practice colleges assess applications and award fellowships.
 Regional Training Organisations (RTOs) deliver the training.
 Find out about how we fund and manage the program.

-How is the AGPT Program funded?
+How the AGPT Program is funded

 Australian Government funding for the AGPT Program covers the cost of your training.

 You will have to pay your own:

 - assessment fees